-- Click Alarm Notification, enter the email addresses of users to be notified, and save the configuration change.
-Changes may take up to 15 minutes to be reflected.
+- Click Alarm Notification, enter the email addresses of the users to be notified, and save the configuration change.
+Changes might take up to 15 minutes before they are active.

 Use this section in order to confirm that your configuration works properly.